DeckofAdventures/TheGame/docs/src/1_Mechanics/04_Powers.md

 - Mechanic: Minor.
 Discard N cards and cause an enemy within 6 spaces to make all Checks at Lower Hand (N/2) until the start of the triggering Dealer's next turn
 - Prereq Level: 2

+**Infuse**

+- Description: You pour yourself into helping others.
+- Mechanic: Minor.
+Discard N cards to add +(N/2) HP or AP to the next Power you use that already grants HP or AP.
+- Prereq Level: 2

+**Amplify**

+- Description: You pour yourself into destruction.
+- Mechanic: Minor.
+Discard N cards to add +(N/2) damage to the next Power you use that causes damage.
+This effect expires on a Miss.
+- Prereq Level: 2

 **Intensify**

 - Description: An explosive attack might mean running out of gas.
 - Mechanic: Minor.
-Discard no cards.
-Your next attack is treated as an Epic Event.
-Discard as many cards as you choose until a Major Success.
-Standard Successes are treated as Misses
+On your next Attack, discard cards until you reach a Major Success.
+Standard Successes are treated as Misses.
+You can choose to end this effect early.
 - Prereq Level: 2

 # Game Mechanics